-Jodie Harris is an Australian actress and singer.
+Jodie Harris is an Australian Actress, Singer and Voice Artist.

 You may recognise her from the many TV Commercials she has appeared in; most recently for Foxtel, Telstra and Rest Superannuation.
 Other screen credits include Hoges, Home and Away, and the short films Talk To Someone, A Thief Observed, and Duration of Stay.